UniversityOfAthens/x11-window-manager/README.md

 variables and symbolic constants defined in `config.h`.

 - [x] Implement a simple tiling layout policy and focus key bindings (with color)
 - [x] Support 9 numbered workspaces, just like dwm
 - [ ] Modify `tile()` in order to insert gaps between windows.
 The user should be able to adjust the gap size at runtime, with a couple of key bindings.
+- [ ] Implement floating windows (move, resize, toggle floating state), and make that the default for clients that present related hints
 - [ ] Somehow make it stand out!
 Add something original

 <p align="center">